Beckhoff-USA-Community/XTS_Base/Documentation/docs/GettingStarted/QuickTips.md

 There are some additional considerations to be aware of when inverting the track direction, especially if the track direction is changed after portions of code have been written and tested.

+### Next and previous movers

 When looking for the next and previous movers on a system, for example when working with 2-up stations, movers that have been referenced directly such as Mover[i] and Mover[i+1] may no longer be in the expected order.
-Functions such as [`Mover.NextMover()`](../CodeReference/Objects/Mover.md#nextmover), [`Mover.PreviousMover()`](../CodeReference/Objects/Mover.md#previousmover) or [`Zone.CurrentMoverList.GetMoverByLocation`](../CodeReference/Objects/MoverList.md#getmoverbylocation) are the recommended methods will correctly handle an inverted track direction.
+Functions such as [`Mover.NextMover()`](../CodeReference/Objects/Mover.md#nextmover), [`Mover.PreviousMover()`](../CodeReference/Objects/Mover.md#previousmover) or [`Zone.CurrentMoverList.GetMoverByLocation()`](../CodeReference/Objects/MoverList.md#getmoverbylocation) are the recommended methods will correctly handle an inverted track direction.